 The moral of the story: Never be late for a speaking engagement!

-The version of the above joke that was forwarded to me can be found here on a site called The Good Clean Funnies List.
-The site contains thousands of good, clean and funny jokes contributed by its members over 13 years.
+You can read a version of the above joke here on a site called The Good Clean Funnies List.
+The site contains thousands of good, clean and funny jokes contributed by its members.